Corollarium/jquery.datetimeduck/README.md

 - *clockType*: 12 or 24.
 Default: 12
 - *showTime*: true or false.
 Controls whether to show time.
 - *altFormatSeparator*: used between date and time.
 Defaults to ' ' (useful for ISO8601)
+- *timeLabel*: the label used for the time inputs

 ```
 <label>Datetime: <input type="text" id="datetime" value="2012-01-31 10:20:00" />/label>